thekaplanlab/msabrowser/README.md

 Please, visit [https://thekaplanlab.github.io/](https://thekaplanlab.github.io/)

 # :hash: Contributing & Feedback
-MSABrowser is released as an open-source and web-based software under GNU General Public License, version 3.0 (GPLv3).
+MSABrowser is released as an open-source and web-based software under MIT License.
 The visualizer, documentation, all source code and examples are available at GitHub repository https://github.com/thekaplanlab/msabrowser.

 Moreover, please do not hesitate to `open an issue via Github` if you have any suggestion or feedback.